It would be easy to say this post was inspired by the July 4th holiday. And maybe it is in a way.

 Here, we employ talented seamstresses to cut and sew the large bolts of cloth into heirloom, high-quality linens for your home.
-They add the artful designs found in all our products like the custom patchwork on the Baker's Lane Duvet and the lace on our Madeline Gray sheets.
+They add the artful designs found in all our products like the custom patchwork duvet covers and our Hemstitched Sheets.
 (This post gives more insights into our designs.)

 We feel the hand touch these women provide make our products even more special.
 And, check back in a few weeks because we’re doing a whole post featuring these ladies and their work.
 We’re excited to share this behind-the-scenes with you soon!

 The last step is to lovingly and carefully package our linens for shipment to your home.
 We do this in the back of our store in Moulton.

 And this only details the process of making our sheets!
 Our towels and quilts are also made 100% in the USA and utilize more manufacturers in Georgia, Texas and Missouri!